Hydra Battles and AC Termination: Preliminaries

 A \emph{rewrite rule} $\ell \R r$ consists of two terms $\ell$ and $r$ of the same sort such that all variables in $r$ occur in $\ell$.
 A (many-sorted) \emph{term rewrite system} (TRS) is a set of rewrite rules.
 We denote by $\Rb[\xR]$ the smallest rewrite relation that contains the pairs of the TRS $\xR$.
 A rule $\ell \R r$ is \emph{non-collapsing} if $r$ is not a variable.
 A TRS is called \emph{non-collapsing} if all rules are non-collapsing.
+A TRS $\xR$ is \emph{terminating} if $\Rb[\xR]$ is well-founded.

 Let $\xF_\AC$ be a subset of the binary function symbols in $\xF$ that have sort declarations of the form $S \times S \to S$.
 We denote by $\AC$ the set of equations